sylverjoy/todolist-joy-yamsi-cdof1/README.md

 ## Running the Todo List App

-1. Run the Python script for the backend:
+1. Install the required Python packages:

     ```bash
+    pip install psycopg2-binary
+    ```

+2. Run the Python script for the backend:

+    ```bash
     python main.py
     ```

-2. Follow the prompts to add tasks, view tasks, and exit the application.
+3. Follow the prompts to add tasks, view tasks, and exit the application.

 ## Additional Notes